ECHibiki/Kissu-Feedback-and-Forms/README.md

  - Give initializers and removers test cases
  - Read on Golang time library
  - More thoughts on DB construction in the future
+ - Read on Golang/Gin's file handling
+ - os.mkdir... how to see if it's a permission or file exists error
+ - "File is an interface to access the file part of a multipart message.
+Its contents may be either stored in memory or on disk.
+If stored on disk, the File's underlying concrete type will be an *os.File. " How to select  store on file or memory?
+ - The decision of using methods or functions
+ - Expand the degree of user input validation
+ - DB character limit errors expressed to the user
+ - FailureObject should be a map with the FailPosition as a key
 ## Closing Remarks
   - In the future these test cases will either be augmented or new ones will be created
   - Test cases are to handle the largest possible use-case and as of such changes to the function of use cases should be straight forward